jerdog/talk-devrel-like-coffee/PITCHME.md

 See, a few years ago I finally came to grips with the fact that I am a coffee snob (I know, I know — I’m a bit thick-headed and it shouldn’t have come as a surprise).
 My first foray into coffee was when I was 12 at the car dealership my father worked at, and that was only as a way to stay warm as the coffee was nothing more than sludge, requiring copious amounts of milk and sugar to make it moderately palatable.

+---?image=assets/images/starbucks.jpg&size=auto

+Note:
+It wasn’t really until my early 20’s that I gave coffee another chance via Charbucks as a friend of mine worked there.
+For all the problems with Charbucks (and if you don’t know — Starbucks is called that because they literally burn, or overroast, their coffee which brings out a heavily bitter taste requiring a metric f*T$ton of sweets to make it palatable), they were a step up from the sludge of my youth and what I was accustomed to.
+They were the gateway drug and opened a whole new world for me, so I guess they have a purpose.
+I found that I liked an Americano, which is just a couple shots of espresso and hot water — and that I could live with ordering that when my friends wanted to go to Charbucks.

 ---
 @title[How does Coffee Relate to DevRel?]